 The “Zesti Gonia Seniors of Surrey Friendship Society” was formed in 2012.

-Initially, this was a very small group of senior people who had “a vision” and did all the work necessary to bring the group into being.
+Initially, this was a very small group of senior people who had “a vision” about a mutual support and friendship group, and they did all the work necessary to bring the group into being.

 The membership now includes approximately 60 people, and more are welcomed.

 In their first year, the seniors’ group applied for and received a grant from the Province of British Columbia.
 They spent that money to improve the kitchen, which is now completed.
 “Zesti Gonia” made a generous donation to the Childrens’ Hospital in Vancouver, and another donation to the “Child Development Foundation of BC” for children with disabilities.

 The seniors operate “The Kafenio” (The Café) for 9 months of the year.
 Their income from the “kafenio”, luncheons, and membership is donated to the church each year.

 The women of the seniors’ group have formed a Bible Study group that meets every Tuesday in the community hall at noon, and everyone is welcome.

 In 2014, the group organised a “field-trip” to Victoria in order to attend the Ypapanti Greek Orthodox Church service, and to visit the Victoria Greek Food Festival.

 The ladies also organise a social luncheon, and they meet in various Greek restaurants.